Entering Vim script

 - the ! after

-means toggle and inverts the state of the parameter <CR>
+spellmeans toggle and inverts the state of the parameter <CR>is carriage return (enter)

 One step further